 Light rail in Randwick

 The State Government's Transport for NSW is extending light rail from the Sydney CBD to Randwick and Kingsford.
-Construction will commence in 2016 and is expected to be completed by 2019.
+Construction commenced in 2016 and is expected to be completed by 2019.

 Parking Recovery Plan

 The construction of light rail will result in the removal of an estimated 700-750 onstreet parking spaces.
 These are parking spaces used by local residents and shoppers.

 To help reduce the parking loss, Randwick City Council is proposing to change parking in some streets adjacent to the light rail route from parallel to angle parking.
 This will increase parking supply by up to 50%.

 We are consulting local residents and property owners about the changes.

 The Community Light Rail Support Plan Committee (CLRSPC) is a voluntary committee convened by Randwick City Council comprising resident and business representatives from across Randwick City.
 The Committee meets regularly to discuss ways Council can assist residents and businesses affected by the construction of light rail.
 You can view the minutes, reports and details of their discussion on a special website: